-250.52(A)(3) Concrete-Encased Electrode.
+- 250.52(A)(3) Concrete-Encased Electrode.
 All new buildings or structures having a concrete footing or foundation shall have a concrete encased electrode as the primary grounding system.
-The electrode shall comply with all the requirements of Article 250 (Grounding and Bonding), including but not limited to the following requirements:

-(a) The electrode shall be a minimum of 20 feet of 1⁄2 inch or larger reinforcing bar encased in a minimum of 2 inches of concrete located near the bottom of the beam.
+The electrode shall comply with all the requirements of Article 250 (Grounding and Bonding), including but not limited to the following requirements: - (a) The electrode shall be a minimum of 20 feet of 1⁄2 inch or larger reinforcing bar encased in a minimum of 2 inches of concrete located near the bottom of the beam.
 A reinforcing bar may be turned upward in an exterior wall, a minimum of 8 inches (readily identifiable), and sleeved above the finished floor.
-The reinforcing bar shall be in close proximity of the service disconnecting means.
-The grounding electrode conductor termination shall be approved and identified for use in non accessible locations and may be enclosed.

-(b) Concrete encased electrode installations for the electric utility district (EUD) locations shall require a grounding inspection port for termination of the grounding electrode conductor.
-The inspection port enclosure shall be accessible from the exterior wall of the building or structure and a minimum size of 4 inches X 4 inches X 2 /2 inches and identified as "Ground Port" on the cover plate or door of the port.
+The reinforcing bar shall be in close proximity of the service disconnecting means. - 250.68(A)(1) Concrete Encased Electrode Accessibility.
+Concrete encased electrode accessibility for the electric utility district (EUD) locations (having no wall rough-in inspection) shall require a grounding inspection port for termination of the grounding electrode conductor.
+The inspection port enclosure shall be accessible from the exterior wall of the building or structure and a minimum size of 4 inches X 4 inches X 2 1⁄2 inches and identified as "Ground Port" on the cover plate or door of the port.